fullstack-hy2020/fullstack-hy2020.github.io/src/content/13/en/part13c.md

 module.exports = { tokenExtractor }
 ```

-The admin can now enablethe token for the java by making a PUT request to http://localhost:3001/api/users/jakousa with the following data included in the request:
+Admin can now enable the <i>jakousa</i> ID by making a PUT request to /api/users, where the request comes with the following data:

 ```js
 {